julianagarzond/ARSW-Lab04/README.md

         blueprints.put(new Tuple<>(bp3.getAuthor(),bp3.getName()), bp3);
     }
   ```

-- Modify the persistence bean InMemoryBlueprintPersistence so that by default it is initialized with at least three other planes, and with two associated with the same author.
 - Configure your application to offer the resource /blueprints, so that when a GET request is made, return in JSON format - all the drawings.
 For this:
      - Modify the BlueprintAPIController class taking into account the following example of a REST controller made with SpringMVC/SpringBoot
      - Have the BlueprintServices type bean injected into this class (which, in turn, will be injected with its persistence and point filtering dependencies).